giovannifranco1/ulauncher-clickup-tasks/README.md

 # UClickUp Tasks Extension
-this extension is a simple extension that allows you to search for tasks in ClickUp and open them in your browser.
+This extension is a simple extension that allows you to search for tasks in ClickUp and open them in your browser.

 ![alt text](image.png)